Hits since 2023-09-15 14:33:06:

 I'm writing to share with you about SAM.
 Perhaps you don't know what SAM is good for.
 Or perhaps you want to know what new tools or features have recently been released or are soon to be released.
 I hope to serve those purposes and also to give some air to my thoughts about SAM.

 You get SAM from SourceForge, in case you didn't know.
-See the link at the left.
 I last uploaded SAM to SourceForge on October 7, 2018.
 I have no release schedule--I release when I am able, hopefully with reasonable time intervals.
 I want to avoid letting it go for long periods of time--something I have been guilty of in the past--I have made some improvements to my methods to help with this.

 © Joseph Rosevear